-Note: If Visual Studio asks you to install new components, please take a moment to ensure that all prerequisite components are installed as specified in the "Install the Tools" page
+If Visual Studio asks you to install new components, take a moment to ensure that all prerequisite components are installed as specified in the "Install the Tools" page

 Connect your HoloLens 2 into your PC.
-While these instructions assume you will be deploying a test with a HoloLens 2 device, you might also choose to deploy to the HoloLens 2 emulator or choose to create an app package for sideloading
+While these instructions assume you will be deploying to a HoloLens 2 device, you might also choose to deploy to the HoloLens 2 emulator or choose to create an app package for sideloading

-Configure Visual Studio for building to your HoloLens 2 by selecting the Release configuration and the ARM architecture.
+Configure Visual Studio for building to your HoloLens 2 by selecting the Release or Master configuration, the ARM architecture, and Device as target.

 You have now deployed your first HoloLens 2 application.
-As you walk around, you should see a spatial mesh covering all the surfaces that have been perceived by the HoloLens 2.
+As you walk around, you should see a spatial mapping mesh covering all the surfaces that have been perceived by the HoloLens 2.
 Additionally, you should see indicators on your hands and fingers for hand tracking and a frame rate counter for keeping an eye on application performance.
 These are just a few of the foundational pieces, included out of the box, with the Mixed Reality Toolkit.
-In the lessons to come, you start adding more content and interactivity to your scene so that you can fully explore the capabilities of HoloLens 2 and the Mixed Reality Toolkit.
+In the lessons to come, you will start adding more content and interactivity to your scene so that you can fully explore the capabilities of HoloLens 2 and the Mixed Reality Toolkit.